RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/progress.md

 When operations take one second or longer to complete, add a Progress feedback element to your design.
 :::

+## Usage/Design Guidelines

+**Determinate Progress Bar**
+A determinate progress indicator is displayed as a linear bar that dynamically fills in as the process gets closer to done.
+Specific percentages, amounts, or time can be indicated in surrounding text for more detailed progress reports.
+This type is recommended for processes longer than 10 seconds or when the duration of a process is known.
+There are 3 variants provided for the 3 percentage increments.
+Inside the layers, the label text can be toggled off and on to show or hide on any variant.

+**Indeterminate Progress Bar**
+An indeterminate progress indicator is displayed as a continuously spinning circle with no strict percentage or timeframe labeled.
+This type of indicator is usually used when a process takes between 1 to 10 seconds unless the duration is known.
+The progress text layer can be hidden and shown in the layers menu.

 ## Rules of Thumb

 - Use **Indeterminate Progress** mode to continually display unknown progress for an operation.